TheUltimateFoxOS/FoxOS/README.md

 ## Building
 Before you build the project, you need to clone the submodules.
 To do so, run `git submodule update --init --recursive`.<br>
-To build this OS, you will need a 64bit Ubuntu or Debian based os that you can install the following pachages on: `mtools`, `build-essential` and `nasm`.
-Install them like this: `sudo apt install mtools build-essential nasm`.<br>
+To build this OS, you have two options, you need one of these:
+* A 64bit Ubuntu or Debian based OS that you can install the following pachages on: `mtools`, `build-essential` and `nasm`.
+Install them like this: `sudo apt install mtools build-essential nasm`.
+* WSL (Windows Subsystem for Linx) with Ubuntu installed and the same tings as above.
+* Our Docker image.
+You can run it like this: `docker run -it --rm ghcr.io/theultimatefoxos/foxos-toolchain:latest`.
+An easy way to have this setup would be to open a command line or terminal window at a directory on your host machine with FoxOS cloned and run this: `docker run -it --rm -v $PWD:/root/FoxOS ghcr.io/theultimatefoxos/foxos-toolchain:latest` to mount it at `/root/FoxOS`.<br>
-Then simply run one of the following:<br>
+Then simply run one of the following:
 * `make`: build the project.
 * `make img`: package the `.img` file.
 * `make usb`: build a bootable USB. **The USB must be formatted with FAT32!** You will also need `zip` installed on your building machine.
 To install, simply run `sudo apt install zip`.